shawna-p/mysterious-messenger/docs/Customizing-the-Route-Select-Screen.md

 You can, of course, change the button backgrounds, text, spacing, and other styles.
 This will create a very simple route select screen with two buttons tacked on top of each other -- one for Casual Route, and one for Deep Route.
 For more information on customizing screens, you can read the [Ren'Py documentation on Screen Language](https://www.renpy.org/doc/html/screens.html?).

 Since you have two separate routes, casual and deep, you will need to have two separate lists of `RouteDay` objects and a `Route` object defined for them.
-For more on that, see [[Setting up Sequential Chatrooms]].
+For more on that, see [Setting up Sequential Chatrooms](Setting-up-Sequential-Chatrooms.md).
 In this example, the Route object for "casual route" is defined in the variable `casual_route` and deep route in `deep_route`.
 Then you would have two labels that look like the following:

 ```renpy
 label casual_route_start: